 Once I had made the cards, I used coloured highlighters to mark groups with similar sounds, such as those that ended in N (KEN, SHIN, etc.)or that ended in a long sound like SHOU or KOU.
 It was basically a mass categorizing activity.

 By the end of the two weeks, I had a much deeper understanding of the relationship between kanji form and ON readings.
-As a result of this knowledge, I went from passing Level 3 of the JLPT to passing the passing the kanji section of Level 1 in just one year.
+As a result of this knowledge, I went from passing Level 3 of the JLPT to passing the kanji section of Level 1 in just one year.
 No – I didn’t pass the whole JLPT Level 1 test that year, but I passed the kanji section quite definitively – and I attribute most of that to my knowledge of phonetic components and visual patterns.

 When I graduated, I put the study to one side, got on with my life as an elearning writer and Japanese translator, and started a family.
 I returned to the list afresh in 2018 and completed The Kanji Code, which lists 150 phonetic components and provides example kanji and words for each identified pattern.
 I hope this list will help other learners to remember kanji ON readings.